 While this result, initially, sounds promising, I’m concerned about the extra carcinogenic radiation that tomosynthesis adds to the digital mammography program: it essentially doubles the dose.
 And while the researchers “cited excessive false-positive results, limited sensitivity, and potential for over-diagnosis” as reasons why mammography has recently drawn mainstream criticism, they made no peep about concerns over existing radiation from annual mammography exams.
 Again, all that radiation adds up.

 What to take from these recent studies?
 Even though they were not offered to the younger (control) group of women in the 25-year Canadian study, annual physical breast exams and regular self-examination are good preventative strategies for women ages 35+.
-While most breast cancers, according to the CDC, are found in women over 50, 11 percent of cases do occur in women under 45; hence, annual physical check-ups at the family doctor or OBGYN are not unnecessary for younger women, in my book.
+While most breast cancers, according to the CDC, are found in women over 50, 11 percent of cases do occur in women under 45; hence, physical check-ups at the family doctor or OBGYN are not unnecessary for younger women every few years, in my book.
 Get checked – without the radiation – just to be safe.

 The tomosynthesis study, while limited as a retrospective analysis – not a randomized controlled trial, does show us that mammography is making some progress as a screening tool, and that tomosynthesis may be especially useful for those with cancer concerns following a physical breast exam.